A small daily writing habit can make thoughts easier to notice before the day moves on.

 - Today I feel:

-- One thing I need is:
+- One need I can name is:

 Start with five minutes.
 If you keep the habit small, it has a much better chance of becoming something you return to when life feels loud.